Registering for Classes

 Course Delivery Styles

 A course delivery style is an instructional method used to teach a class.
-CWI offers multiple course delivery styles that students may choose during registration to meet their individual scheduling needs.
+CWI offers multiple course delivery styles that students may choose during registration in order to meet their individual scheduling needs.

-• Note: For those students that choose the virtual option, they will refer to the class schedule to determine if it is remote or online.
+- Note: For those students who choose the virtual option, they will refer to the class schedule to determine if it is remote or online.
 The frequency of designated meeting times may vary by course and meeting times may be substituted with online learning.

 Computer Literacy